ToG-Bench: Task-Oriented Spatio-Temporal Grounding in Egocentric Videos: Experiments

-\paragraph{Temporal and Spatial Grounding Performance: Explicit vs. Implicit Tasks.} Table \ref{tab:explicit_implicit_core} reveals a consistent and substantial performance gap between explicit and implicit tasks across all models.
-GPT-5 attains 98.20\% T-EAcc on explicit tasks but only 80.20\% T-IAcc on implicit tasks, confirming the challenge of inferring unmentioned yet functionally relevant objects.
-The degradation intensifies in spatial and temporal grounding.
-GPT-5’s T-m\_IvIoU falls from 33.49\% to 25.40\%, while Gemini 2.5 Pro maintains superior localization (33.49\%) despite lower semantic accuracy, suggesting it leverages visual dynamics and scene understanding beyond language cues.
-In contrast, open-source models suffer severe degradation.
-Qwen3-VL shows 53.72\% T-IAcc but only 26.56\% T-m\_EtIoU and 8.91\% T-m\_IvIoU, indicating severe misalignment between semantic recognition and precise grounding.
-Notably, even when models identify the correct object class or approximate time window, they often fail to precisely ground it.
-This persistent asymmetry underscores that current MLLMs lack coherent grounding mechanisms that jointly reason about functional roles and dynamic visual context in embodied interaction.
+\paragraph{Performance Gap: Explicit vs. Implicit Tasks.} Table \ref{tab:explicit_implicit_core} reveals a consistent and substantial performance gap between explicit and implicit tasks across all evaluated models.
+For instance, GPT-5 attains 98.20\% T-EAcc on explicit tasks but only 80.20\% T-IAcc on implicit ones, confirming the challenge of inferring unmentioned objects.
+This degradation is more pronounced in grounding precision.
+GPT-5’s T-m\_IvIoU falls from 12.36\% to 7.98\%, while Gemini 2.5 Pro maintains superior localization (18.33\%) despite lower semantic accuracy, suggesting it leverages visual dynamics and scene understanding beyond language cues.
+Conversely, open-source models struggle significantly.
+Qwen3-VL-8B shows 53.72\% T-IAcc but only 12.72\% T-m\_EtIoU and 1.15\% T-m\_IvIoU, indicating a severe misalignment between semantic recognition and precise grounding.
+Even when models identify the correct object class or approximate time window, they often fail to precisely ground it.
+This persistent asymmetry underscores that current MLLMs lack coherent mechanisms to jointly reason about functional roles and dynamic visual context in embodied interaction.